 \begin{proof} Let $F_t \colon B^4 \to B^4$, $t \in [0,1]$, be a $\CAT$ ambient isotopy with $F_t|_{S^3} = \Id_{S^3}$ for all $t$, such that $F_0=\Id_{B^4}$ and $F_1(\Sigma) = \Sigma'$.
 Let $G \colon D^2 \times D^2 \xrightarrow{\cong} \ol\nu \Sigma_1$ and $G' \colon D^2 \times D^2 \xrightarrow{\cong} \ol\nu \Sigma_1'$ be two identifications, used for the definitions of $\BD(\S_1)$ and $\BD(\S'_1)$ respectively.

 Every homeomorphism of $D^2$ is smoothable, and every orientation preserving rel.\ boundary diffeomorphism of $D^2$ is isotopic rel.\ boundary to the identity by Smale's theorem \cite{Smale-diffeo-D2}.
-Therefore by the isotopy extension theorem \cite{EdwardsKirby} we may and shall assume that the isotopy between $\Sigma$ and $\Sigma'$ sends $\Sigma_1$ to $\Sigma_1'$ respecting fixed choices of parametrizations $D^2 \to \Sigma_1$ and $D^2 \to \Sigma_1'$.
-In other words, extending $F_t$ with a further ambient isotopy supported in a neighborhood of $\Sigma_1$, we obtain that the composition
+Therefore, by the isotopy extension theorem \cite{EdwardsKirby}, we arrange that the isotopy between $\Sigma$ and $\Sigma'$ sends $\Sigma_1$ to $\Sigma_1'$ respecting fixed choices of parametrizations $D^2 \to \Sigma_1$ and $D^2 \to \Sigma_1'$.
+In other words, extending $F_t$ with a further ambient isotopy supported in a neighborhood of $\Sigma_1$, we arrange that the composition

 is the identity.
 Similarly, by uniqueness of normal bundles for 2-dimensional submanifolds of 4-manifolds (which holds for $\CAT=\TOP$ by \cite[Chapter~9]{FreedmanQuinn}), we may assume that $F_1$ sends a given parametrization of $\ol\nu \Sigma_1$ as $D^2 \times D^2$ to a given such parametrization of $\ol\nu \Sigma_1'$.
 The disks $\BD(\Sigma_1) \subseteq \ol\nu \Sigma_1$ are therefore sent to the disks $\BD(\Sigma_1') \subseteq \ol\nu \Sigma_1'$ by the new $F_1$. \end{proof}